 The Group is controlled by Primeserv Group Limited.
-Primeserv Group Limited is also the Group's ultimate controlling company.
+Primeserv Group Limited is also the Group's ultimate controlling

-The Training and Consulting Services businesses operate through Primeserv Corporate Solutions Proprietary Limited and Primeserv Recruitment Services Proprietary Limited.
+The Training and Consulting businesses operate through Primeserv Corporate Solutions Proprietary Limited and Primeserv Recruitment Services Proprietary Limited.

-The Staffing Services businesses operate through Primeserv Employee Solutions Proprietary Limited, Primeserv ABC Recruitment Proprietary Limited, Primeserv Staff Dynamix Proprietary Limited, Empvest Outsourcing Proprietary Limited, Primeserv Denverdraft Proprietary Limited and Bathusi Staffing Services Proprietary Limited.
+The Staffing and Recruitment businesses operate through Primeserv Employee Solutions Proprietary Limited, Primeserv ABC Recruitment Proprietary Limited, Primeserv Staff Dynamix Proprietary Limited, Empvest Outsourcing Proprietary Limited, Primesery Denverdraft Proprietary Limited and Bathusi Staffing Services Proprietary Limited.

-Primeserv Productivity Services Proprietary Limited and the Primeserv Group Share Trust are the entities nominated to acquire shares in the holding company.
+Primesery Productivity Services Proprietary Limited is the subsidiary nominated to acquire shares in the holding company.
 Primeserv Consulting Proprietary Limited is dormant.

-Primeserv Properties 1 Proprietary Limited, Primeserv Properties 2 Proprietary Limited, Primeserv Properties 3 Proprietary Limited and Primeserv Properties 4 Proprietary Limited are the companies designated to hold various properties, but are currently dormant.
+Primesery Properties 1 Proprietary Limited, Primesery Properties 2 Proprietary Limited, Primesery Properties 3 Proprietary Limited and Primeserv Properties 4 Proprietary Limited are the companies designated to hold various properties, but are currently dormant.

-The loans bear interest at the bank prime overdraft rate less 0.5% per annum (2017 - nil), are unsecured and have no terms of repayment.
+The loans bear interest at the bank prime overdraft rate less 0.5% (2018: bank prime overdraft rate less 0.5%), are unsecured and have no fixed terms of repayment.
 The carrying value of the loans approximates the fair value of the loans, as the loans bear interest at market-related interest rates.
 Loans are considered to be of good credit quality unless there are contrary indications.